ktrongnhan/xxhash-addon/README.md

 npm install xxhash-addon
 ```

 Note: This native addon requires recompiling.
-If you do not have Node.js building toolchain installed then you must install them first
+If you do not have Node.js building toolchain installed then you must install them first:

 * On a Windows machine